Privacy Policy

 We do not sell your personal data.
 We share data only with the service providers that make the site work, and only as described above:

-- Vercel Inc. — hosting and cookieless performance monitoring (Speed Insights).
+• Vercel Inc. — hosting and cookieless site analytics (Vercel Web Analytics).

 Some of these providers are based outside the UK, including in the United States.
 Where personal data is transferred internationally, it is protected by appropriate safeguards such as the providers’ standard contractual clauses and applicable adequacy or data-bridge arrangements.